-Hamilton Hall was built in 1910 as the first Women's residence hall on campus.
+Hamilton Hall stands to the southeast.
+It was built in 1910 as the first Women's residence hall on campus.
 Today it houses Gallatin College, which offers certificate programs and associate's degrees.
-On the third and fourth floors are MSU's Army and Air Force ROTC programs, which provide leadership training and scholarship opportunities to students interested in officer training for the military.
-MSU has the only Air Force ROTC in Montana.
+On the third and fourth floors are MSU's Army and Air Force ROTC programs, which provide leadership training and scholarship

-Next door, you will find Wilson Hall, home of the College of Letters and Science, MSU's largest academic college.
+Across from Hamilton Hall is Wilson Hall, home of the College of Letters and Science, MSU's largest academic college.
 It also contains the Math Learning Center and the Writing Center, where students get help mastering math and writing.
 You might notice Wilson Hall's unusual, horseshoe shape.
 That's because students wanted to save the grove of trees growing in the center.
-Inside, you will find a statue of Walt Whitman, seated on a bench in the courtyard.
+As you pass by, take a look and say "hello" to Walt Whitman, seated on a bench in the courtyard.